mattmiller87/RLScrape/README.md

 You can run rlscrape.py using arguments to pass gamertag and platform.

-Alternatively, if you have a csv, you can use rlcsv.py and specify input,output csv.
+Alternatively, if you have a csv, you can specify input,output csv - and choose youre module: synccsv.py or asynccsv.py (synchronous, asynchronous)

 Not using arguments will result in Memlo's stats being returned